sahiliamsso/docs/source/index.md

 client software that implements the open standards the Gluu Server supports.
 But you may want to consider using [oxd](https://oxd.gluu.org) for a few reasons:

 (1).
-We tried to make it super-easy and fun to use;
+We tried to make oxd super-easy and fun to use;

 (2).
-We keep updating it to address the latest security knowledge;
+We keep updating oxd to address the latest security knowledge;

 (3).
 We can provide more complete end-to-end support if we know both the client and server software;